Countering the Over-Reliance Trap: Mitigating Object Hallucination for LVLMs via a Self-Validation Framework: Related Work

 \subsection{Mitigating Hallucination for LVLMs}

 Recent work on mitigating hallucinations in LVLMs can be categorized into three kinds: training-phase strategies, decoding-stage strategies, and post-hoc correction.
 Training-phase strategies primarily focus on improving model optimization objectives or constructing more robust training datasets.
 Notably, \citet{ha-dpo} and \citet {chip-dpo} leverage specialized DPO variants, while \citet{less} propose selective EOS supervision for training. \citet{lrv-instruction} construct robust visual instruction dataset for mitigating hallucination.
 Current decoding strategies for hallucination mitigation primarily focus on suppressing hallucinatory logits or enhancing truthful logits through calibration.
 As a prominent approach, contrastive decoding deliberately transforms inputs to induce hallucinations and then contrast them~\cite{vcd, vdd, sid}, while \citet{deco} utilize the logits from lower-layer to calibrate the final logits.

-Other work adapts post-hoc correction to rectify hallucinated content in model outputs. \citet{lure} utilized a trained revisor, while \citet{woodpecker} integrates external detection models, aiming to improve the generated caption.
+Other works adopt post-hoc correction and decoding-time interventions to rectify hallucinated content in model outputs.
+For instance, \citet{lure} utilizes a trained revisor, while \citet{woodpecker} integrates external detection models to refine the generated captions.
+Beyond relying on external modules, recent studies have delved into the internal dynamics of LVLMs for hallucination mitigation.
+For example, VDC \cite{VDC} analyzes the generation dynamics and rectifies errors by detecting unsupported subdominant tokens and replacing them with validated dominant ones.

+In parallel, attention-based methods have been proposed to enhance visual grounding without the significant computational overhead of contrastive decoding or auxiliary models~\cite{pai,PADE}.

+However, despite the success of these external revisors, token-level replacements, and attention interventions, they largely overlook the fundamental bias introduced by textual context.
+Compared to existing works, our framework is the first to unlock the inherent capability of LVLMs to self-detect and rectify hallucinations by explicitly overcoming the misleading effects of language priors.

 Compared to existing work, our framework is the first to unlock LVLMs' ability to detect and improve hallucination through overcoming the over-reliance on language priors.